Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 This is how you move from good to great.
 Notice, we did NOT start at great.
 As the smoothie habit builds, it will make it easier to move up the value curve to the slightly less tasty, lower-sugar smoothie.
 In fact, over time, you will start to develop a taste for less sweetness... which is a great thing!
 I call this habit-building approach to health: "Boil Your Own Frog" Please check out the citation for details about my smoothie recipe and approach to boiling your frog! [xi]

 Healthy habits, like finances, diets, and exercise programs are very faddy.
 Many fads seem to come and go.
 There are many companies seeking to help you achieve health goals with their "best" system.
 People are naturally drawn toward the "best."
 Often, unfortunately, at the cost of other "good" alternatives.
-Most important: DO WHAT WORKS FOR YOU TO ACHIEVE LONG-TERM HEALTH.
+Most importantly: DO WHAT WORKS FOR YOU TO ACHIEVE LONG-TERM HEALTH.
 Health, whether financial, body, or mind, may be achieved with a portfolio of good alternatives.
 Making health a habit should be your first priority, not the "best" this or that health program.

 Many people struggle with stopping at good.
 People naturally desire to reach great.
 In the timeless words of the 19th-century economist and sociologist Thorstein Veblen, he said: